freealise/freealise/aq/README.md

-### Ad script
-reporter on location is contacted by news announcer among apocalyptic current events, responding that nothing is happening except the normal which looks like a miracle.
+_Ad script_: reporter on location is contacted by news announcer among apocalyptic current events, responding that nothing is happening except the normal which looks like a miracle.

 use gsv custom tiles for svg / css antarctic InF
 (https://marmat.github.io/google-maps-api-addons/panomarker/examples/fancy.html,